nahsiloh/conferenceTrackingManagement/README.md

 <h1>Problem Two: Conference Track Management <h1>

-You are planning a big programming conference and have received many proposals which have passed the initial screen process but you're having trouble fitting them into the time constraints of the day -- there are so many possibilities!
+<p>You are planning a big programming conference and have received many proposals which have passed the initial screen process but you're having trouble fitting them into the time constraints of the day -- there are so many possibilities!
 So you write a program to do it for you.

  - The conference has multiple tracks each of which has a morning and afternoon session.
  - Each session contains multiple talks.